BlinkID/blinkid-android/README.md

 - `terminate` method can be called from any `RecognizerRunner` singleton's state
 - You can observe `RecognizerRunner` singleton's state with method [`getCurrentState`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/directApi/RecognizerRunner.html#getCurrentState--)

-### <a name="directAPIWithRecognizer"></a> Using Direct API while RecognizerRunnerView is active
+### <a name="direct-api-with-recognizer"></a> Using Direct API while RecognizerRunnerView is active
-Both [RecognizerRunnerView](#recognizerRunnerView) and `RecognizerRunner` use the same internal singleton that manages native code.
+Both [RecognizerRunnerView](#recognizer-runner-view) and `RecognizerRunner` use the same internal singleton that manages native code.
 This singleton handles initialization and termination of native library and propagating recognizers to native library.
 It is possible to use `RecognizerRunnerView` and `RecognizerRunner` together, as internal singleton will make sure correct synchronization and correct recognition settings are used.
 If you run into problems while using `RecognizerRunner` in combination with `RecognizerRunnerView`, [let us know](http://help.microblink.com)!

-### <a name="directAPI_combined_recognizers"></a> Using Direct API with combined recognizers
+### <a name="direct-api-combined-recognizers"></a> Using Direct API with combined recognizers

 When you are using combined recognizer and images of both document sides are required, you need to call `RecognizerRunner.recognize*` multiple times.
 Call it first with the images of the first side of the document, until it is read, and then with the images of the second side.
 The combined recognizer automatically switches to second side scanning, after it has successfully read the first side.
 To be notified when the first side scanning is completed, you have to set the [FirstSideRecognitionCallback](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/metadata/recognition/FirstSideRecognitionCallback.html) through [MetadataCallbacks](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/metadata/MetadataCallbacks.html).
 If you don't need that information, e.g. when you have only one image for each document side, don't set the `FirstSideRecognitionCallback` and check the [RecognitionSuccessType](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/recognition/RecognitionSuccessType.html) in [ScanResultListener.onScanningDone](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/view/recognition/ScanResultListener.html#onScanningDone-RecognitionSuccessType-), after the second side image has been processed.

-# <a name="builtInUIComponents"></a> Available activities and overlays
+# <a name="built-in-ui-components"></a> Available activities and overlays
-## <a name="blinkidUiComponent"></a> `BlinkIdUISettings` and `BlinkIdOverlayController`
+## <a name="blinkid-ui-component"></a> `BlinkIdUISettings` and `BlinkIdOverlayController`

 [`BlinkIdOverlayController`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/fragment/overlay/blinkid/BlinkIdOverlayController.html) implements new UI for scanning identity documents, which is optimally designed to be used with new [`BlinkIdMultiSideRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/blinkid/generic/BlinkIdMultiSideRecognizer.html) and [`BlinkIdSingleSideRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/blinkid/generic/BlinkIdSingleSideRecognizer.html).
 It implements several new features: